-Look at your week, not your day
+Tip 1: Look at your week, not your day

 It’s normal.
 And it’s okay.
 Treating ourselves and eating more on some days than others is reflective of a healthy lifestyle.
-Our appetite fluctuates day to day and naturally we regulate throughout the week.
+Our appetite fluctuates day to day, and naturally, we regulate throughout the week.
 But if you’re trying to lose weight, this can be a bit unnerving.
 It just means you might need to think ahead a little bit and consider your plans for the week and not just the day.

-Don’t underestimate your NEAT
+Tip 2: Don’t underestimate your NEAT

-A weight loss journey can be a really positive one.
+A weight-loss journey can be a really positive one.
 But it should never impact your desired lifestyle or quality of life.
 Be realistic with the changes you can and want to make.

 In the short term, make sure you’re still taking joy in your weekdays and allowing yourself to be flexible at weekends.
 Socialise.
 Exercise for fun.
 Eat the foods you love.
 Restriction and misery shouldn’t be a part of your weight loss journey.

 In the long term, be aware that as your weight reduces, the total number of calories you will need will also decrease.
 If your current maintenance calories are 2700 per day and you reduce that to 2000 per day to achieve your goal weight, your daily calories to remain at your new weight won’t be 2700 any more.
 You’ll probably need a little less than that.
 Just something to be aware of.

 Tip 4: Be flexible